totra-ts/oop/README.md

 npm install / bun add / yarn add @totra/base-ts
 ```

+For consistency's sake and to later support a more functional approach, this will likely change in the future to `@totra/oop`

 ## When NOT to Use TOTRA

 - ❌ If your application is primarily CRUD with minimal business logic.